bforte/Functoid/README.md

 # Lambdoid

-Lambdoid is a 2-dimensional fungeoid based on lambda calculus.
+One instruction pointer, a direction, a stack for the command-line arguments from which you can only pop, a mutable 2D source code and a single expression that you can apply new arguments to.

 ## Introduction

-There's no reason to give a formal definition for the lambda calculus here, instead refer to the various other sources that do so (for example [here][LC-wiki]).
-Instead I will showcase some of the internal definitions that `lambdoid` uses and how they can be used to do arithmetic.
+There's no reason to give a formal definition for the [lambda calculus][LC-wiki] here, instead I will showcase some of the internal definitions that `lambdoid` uses and how they can be used to do arithmetic.
 If you're not familiar with DeBruijn notation, you should probably check it out (for example [here][DB-wiki]) because this explanation will make use of it.

 Internally `lambdoid` has no types to represent booleans, numbers, characters or even strings.
-Any expression in is defined in terms of lambda terms, please refer to the *Commands* section for how logic is defined.
+Any expression is defined in terms of lambda terms, please refer to the *Commands* section for how logic is defined.
 Characters are just another representation of integers (modulo 128 and converted to ASCII), numbers are defined as Church numerals:

 - Zero is: *λλx1*
 - The successor function is: λλλ(x2 (x3 x2 x1))

 Now every other number *N* gets constructed by applying *N* times the successor function.
-For example 2 would be *(succ (succ 0))* which can be expanded and simplified:
+For example 2 would be *(succ (succ 0))* which can be expanded and
+simplified:

 1. *succ λλλ(x2 (x3 x2 x1)) λλx1*
 2. *succ λλ(x2 (λλx1 x2 x1))*